BBC Micro: Hardware features: Models A and B

 Rear of the BBC Micro.
 Ports from left to right: UHF out, video out, RGB, RS-423, cassette tape, analogue in and Econet.

 A key feature of the BBC Micro's design is the high-performance random-access memory (RAM) it is equipped with.
-A common design note in 6502-based computers of the era was to run the RAM at twice the clock rate as the CPU.
-This allowed a separate video display controller to access memory while the CPU was busy processing the data just read.
-In this way, the CPU and graphics driver could share access to RAM through careful timing.
+A common design note in 6502-based computers of the era was to use a RAM access rate of twice the clock frequency of the CPU.
+This allowed the CPU and a separate video display controller to alternate access to the memory.
+In this way, the CPU and display circuitry could share access to RAM through carefully planned timing that let the CPU run at its full memory speed without wait states.
 This technique was used, for example, on the Apple II Plus and the early Commodore models.

 The BBC machine, however, was designed to run at the faster CPU speed, 2 MHz, double that of these earlier machines.
 In this case, bus contention is normally an issue, as there is not enough time for the CPU to access the memory during the period when the video hardware is idle.
 Some machines of the era accept the inherent performance hit, as was the case for the Amstrad CPC, Atari 8-bit computers, and to a lesser extent the ZX Spectrum.
 Others, like the MSX systems, used entirely separate pools of memory for the CPU and video, slowing access between the two.

 Furber believed that the Acorn design should have a flat memory model and allow the CPU and video system to access the bus without interfering with each other.
 To do so, the RAM had to allow four million access cycles per second.
 Hitachi was the only company considering a DRAM which ran at that speed, the HM4816.
 To equip the prototype machine, the only four 4816s in the country were hand-carried by the Hitachi representative to Acorn.